athoug/100-days-of-code/r1-log.md

 Completed a section in the bootcamp course that covers Bootstrap 4 section. we went through the diffrent components from typography, utility functions, responsivness.
 I don't belive i'm saying this but bootstap 4 is pretty cool.
 I also did day 28 of the 30 day CSS3 challenge.
 It covered tips on how to optimize your CSS. it's nice to be given pro tips.

 **_thoughts_** I FINISHED THE DAILY CSS IMAGES CHALLENGE!
 Can't wait to start the Javascript 30

+### R1D69: November 3 2018
+started a section in the bootcamp course that covers Flexbox in Bootstrap 4.
+Covered Flexbox and it's properties, man this makes positioning much more easier.
+I do however need to read more about it.
+I also did day 29 of the 30 day CSS3 challenge.
+It covered blurry image effects
+**_thoughts_** Almost done with the CSS3 30 days.